-The combinations of monies will be used to patch and pave asphalt streets throughout the City of Wheaton.
+Patch and overlay asphalt streets throughout the City of Wheaton.

 The goal of this program is to help improve the condition of the asphalt roads.
-Streets that are not scheduled for reconstruction are patched and paved to extend their service life.
+Streets that are not scheduled for reconstruction are patched or paved to extend their service life.
 Streets are identified using our pavement management system, then these streets are checked against the road program that the engineering department has established and then a list is compiled to address for that year.
 This is done before each construction season so that all new information is used to the best effect.
 The goal is to effectively address street conditions in the hope of reducing the number of streets that are considered in "poor" to "fair" condition.